Documentation Index

 Prompt cache reset behavior

-reset_prompt_cache in the POST /hot_load/v1/models/hot_load request body, for example { "identity": "version_002", "reset_prompt_cache": "new_session" }.
+Configure per snapshot in POST /hot_load/v1/models/hot_load, for example { "identity": "version_002", "reset_prompt_cache": "new_session" }.

 Need help?